-Heathermount is a specialist school which caters for children and young people, aged 5-19, who have a range of autistic spectrum conditions.
+Heathermount is a specialist school which caters for children and young people, aged 4-19, with autistic spectrum conditions.
 We create the opportunity for students to become independent, confident adults who have the skills and knowledge to make a difference to their own lives.

 Our person centred approach is critical to the success of every one of our students, and there is a strong commitment to a positive and progressive school experience.
 The key to success for students lies within our capacity to individualise the learning experience around the young person's strengths and autistic needs.